zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/build-publish-app/build-publish-app.md

     ENTRYPOINT ["java", "-jar", "/home/app/fulfillment/libs/fulfillment-all.jar", "-Djava.library.path=/app"]
     ```

-1. To avoid addiitonal configuration, delete `src/main/resources/application-oraclecloud.yaml` file as we won't be using these resources in this lab.
+1. To avoid additional configuration, delete `src/main/resources/application-oraclecloud.yaml` file as we won't be using these resources in this lab.

 ## **STEP 5**: (Optional) Run containerized Java application in Cloud Shell

-If you want to run this microservice before publihsing it into the OCI registry, you can do it on your own computer or in the [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).
+If you want to run this microservice before publishing it into the OCI registry, you can do it on your own computer or in the [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).

 Oracle Cloud Infrastructure (OCI) Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.